ippontech/blog-usa/posts/set-up-a-reverse-proxy-nginx-and-docker-gen-bonus-lets-encrypt.md

       VIRTUAL_HOST: cloud.ippon.local
       VIRTUAL_PORT: 8080
 ```
-The two environment variables used here are ‘*VIRTUAL_HOST*’ setting the desired subdomain and ‘*VIRTUAL_PORT*’ setting which port to use.
+The two environment variables used here are ‘*VIRTUAL_HOST*’ which sets the desired subdomain and ‘*VIRTUAL_PORT*’ which sets which port to use.
 When only one port is exposed, like in our case, *docker-gen* does not need this last variable but when multiple ports are exposed and ‘*VIRTUAL_PORT*’ is not set, port 80 is used by default.

 I will let you start the stack and appreciate the result: